What do they look for in the NCT?

 Most of us have had to go through the NCT, and having done some quick home fixes you may have high hopes of coming out with a clean bill of health for your car.
 Unfortunately though, over 50% of cars get the call to come back in to do it all again in the next 30 days.

 So what do the technicians actually look for when carrying out these tests?
-A list of the items tested can be downloaded here (with some additional items added in 2010), but when you look through the window in the NCT Centre, you'll see it's broken up into 3 Stages:
+A list of the items tested can be downloaded here but when you look through the window in the NCT Centre, you'll see it's broken up into 3 Stages:

 After pulling into the station and entering your registration details to the system, the technician will firstly check the exhaust emissions when the car reaches optimum temperature and also that it has adequate engine oil levels.
 They’ll then move on to check the tyre pressure, before moving on to check under the bonnet.
 Here they’ll check items like oil, brake fluid, power steering fluid, engine coolant and windscreen wash.
 Finally they’ll check the beam setting on the lights, making sure intensity and pitch angles are correct.